Workspaces

 …and so on.

-An example of a custom workspace can be seen in the picture below:
+An example of a custom Workspace can be seen in the picture below:

-How to save/load workspaces
+How to save/load Workspaces

 Workspaces and configuration files

-It is very important to note that a Workspace is a combination of Scope, Display and Control widget settings but this does not include the actual values of all the registers that are selected in these widgets.
-Therefore, saving a workspace in a file will never store any part of the configuration of the drive in that file and loading a workspace file will never change the configuration currently stored in the drive.
-In the same way, a configuration file never contains any workspace information.
+It is very important to note that a Workspace is a combination of Scope, Display and Control widget settings, but this does not include the actual values of all the registers that are selected in these widgets.
+Therefore, saving a Workspace in a file will never store any part of the configuration of the drive in that file and loading a Workspace file will never change the configuration currently stored in the drive.
+In the same way, a configuration file never contains any Workspace information.

-Recent workspaces
+Recent Workspaces

-To facilitate quick access to custom user workspaces, the saved/loaded workspaces are stored in the File menu, under the Recent Workspaces submenu (green box below).
+To facilitate quick access to custom user Workspaces, the saved/loaded Workspaces are stored in the File menu, under the Recent Workspaces submenu (green box below).